andruhon/gaunt-sloth-assistant/README.md

 gsloth init groq
 ```
 Make sure you either define `GROQ_API_KEY` environment variable or edit your configuration file and set up your key.

+### Other AI providers
+Any other AI provider supported by Langchain.js can be configured with js [Config](./docs/CONFIGURATION.md).

 ## Building from repo
 See [DEVELOPMENT.md](./docs/DEVELOPMENT.md)